Blog Categories

 Christmas is upon us, and we're all getting ready for...what?
 Is there a purpose behind this preparation?
 Across America, and the world, has Christmas become just another reason to throw a seasonal party?

 I asked this very question to myself as I hung my wreath on my own front door.
 Why the wreath?
 Does this circular object have meaning, or is it just "pretty" and "fitting" at Christmas?
-And then, why the greenery with the velvety red ribbon that I wraps around my door frame, staircases, and mantles?
-I do love the look, but is that it?
-When I asked these heart-questions, the Lord of my heart faithfully answered.
-He sweetly reminded me of a certain passage of Scripture while I held the red ribbon:
+And along with that, why the greenery and red ribbons that wrap around so many door frames, staircases, and mantles?
+I love the festive look, but is that it?
+When I asked these heart-questions, the Lord gently reminded me of a passage of Scripture:

 Each household is to take a lamb...your lamb shall be an unblemished male a year old...the whole assembly of the congregation of Israel is to kill it at twilight.
 Moreover, they shall take some of the blood and put it on the doorposts..."
 Exodus 12:3,5-7